riyadhussain123/Data_Analysis_Portfolio/README.md

 Expand Sustainability Messaging: Highlighting sustainable practices will align Meyraki with market trends and attract younger, eco-conscious buyers.
 Targeting Unisex Products: Introducing a gender-neutral skincare line could open up a growing male skincare market.
 Accessible Luxury: Offering more affordable products (while maintaining luxury status) can help Meyraki tap into the pricing strategy used effectively by Juara and Sensai.

-To suggest a price point for ultra-luxury skincare products, we can consider the average prices of similar products in the market provided in Table 15:
-• Tata Harper Cleanser: £66.40
-• Tata Harper Serum: £154.29
-• Juara: $55.18
-• Tatcha: $66.30
-• Sensai Cleanser: £60.00
-• Sensai Essence: £210.18
-• Vintner's Daughter: $210.75
-Considering these prices, it's evident that ultra-luxury skincare products typically fall within a higher price range.
-Meyraki must determine whether its prospective products are valued at these price points.
-If so, Meyraki should aim for a price point that reflects exclusivity and premium quality, where given by the range of prices in Table 15, a price point between £150 to £300 (or its equivalent in dollars) could be suitable, depending on factors such as unique formulation, packaging, and brand positioning.
-Given Meyraki’s niche product composition & USP, Juara is its closest and most comparable competitor, though Juara does not lie in the ultra-luxury market, hence the suggested price point may be an attractive proposition.
-Ultimately, the price should align with the perceived value of the products and the target market's willingness to pay for luxury skincare
+To determine a suitable price point for ultra-luxury skincare products, Meyraki should consider the average prices of similar products, which range from £60 to £210 or $55 to $210.
+The company must assess whether its products justify these prices based on their unique formulation, packaging, and brand positioning.
+A price range between £150 to £300 could reflect exclusivity and premium quality.
+Given Meyraki's niche product composition, Juara, although not in the ultra-luxury market, is the closest competitor.
+Ultimately, the price should align with the perceived value of the products and the target market's willingness to pay.

 ## Time Series & Forcasting